-If you have just purchased a new computer, or you are just starting out and wondering what you need on your computer, here is a very helpful list of must-have software for windows 10.
+If you have just purchased a new computer, or simply wondering what you need on your computer, here is a very helpful list of must have software for Windows 10.

 I have taken my years of computer experience and gathered my personal list that I find when preparing a computer for a person of any age.